zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 **To prepare the target extension and resource:**

-1. Create a new Portal extension in Visual Studio following [these steps](https://auxdocs.azurewebsites.net/en-us/documentation/articles/portalfx-creating-extensions) and then hit CTRL+F5 to get it up and running.
+1. Create a new Portal extension in Visual Studio following [these steps](https://auxdocs.azurewebsites.net/en-us/documentation/articles/portalfx-creating-extensions) and then click CTRL+F5 to get it up and running.
 For the purpose of this example we named the extension 'LocalExtension' and we made it run in the default [https://localhost:44300](https://localhost:44300) address.

 1. That should have taken you to the Portal, so sign in and then go to New --> Marketplace --> Local Development --> LocalExtension --> Create.

-1. In the **My Resource** blade, enter **theresource** as the resource name, complete the required fields and hit Create.
+1. In the **My Resource** blade, enter **theresource** as the resource name, complete the required fields and click the  Create button.

 1. Wait for the resource to get created.